-c.
-No undertaking authorized by these GPs shall cause effects (defined in 33 CFR 325 Appendix C and 36 CFR 800) on properties listed on, determined to be eligible for listing on, or potentially eligible for listing on the National Register of Historic Places (NRHP), including previously unknown historic properties within the permit area, unless the USACE or another Federal action agency has satisfied the consultation requirements of Section 106 of the National Historic Preservation Act (NHPA).
-If another Federal agency completed Section 106 consultation, applicants must obtain the appropriate documentation and provide this information to the USACE to demonstrate compliance with the NHPA.
-The applicant shall not begin the activity until the USACE notifies the applicant in writing that the documentation provided satisfies Section 106 NHPA requirements.
+- a.
+For all SV and PCN applications, permittees shall follow the guidance set forth in Appendix A, Guidance for NHPA Section 106 Compliance in Massachusetts. - b.
+No undertaking authorized by these GPs shall cause effects1 (defined in 36 CFR Part 800 and 33 CFR Part 325, Appendix C, and its Interim Guidance) on properties listed on, determined to be eligible for listing on, or potentially eligible for listing on the National Register of Historic Places (NRHP)2, including previously unknown historic properties within the permit area, unless the USACE or another Federal action agency has satisfied the consultation requirements of Section 106 of the National Historic Preservation Act (Section 106).
+If another Federal agency is determined the lead federal agency for compliance with Section 106, applicant must obtain the appropriate documentation and provide this information to the USACE to demonstrate compliance with Section 106.
+The applicant shall not begin the activity until the USACE notifies them in writing that the documentation provided satisfies Section 106 requirements.